-- Participate in one (1) research study that will take no longer than one hour to complete. - Complete an article review by reading and answering a series of questions about one (1) research article chosen from a selection available online at the DAN Management website.
+• Participate in one (1) research study that will take no longer than one hour to complete.
+OR

+Complete an article review by reading and answering a series of questions about one (1) research article chosen from a selection available online at the DAN Management website.

-Either of the above two options will earn students one credit.
-Students who fail to earn one credit by 11:59pm on the last day of classes in the term will have 2% deducted from their final grades.
+Students who fail to earn three credits by 4:00pm on the last day of classes in the term will have 2% deducted from their final grades for each credit that they fail to earn (for a maximum possible deduction of 6% from their final grade).

 Students who sign up for a study but fail to attend the study at the required time on two occasions will have no further opportunity to participate in a research study.
-Instead, the students must complete the article review option or have 2% deducted from their final grades.
+Instead, the students must complete the article review option or receive a deduction to their grade (2% per credit missed).